WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return (mut $subst_storagetype(zt, tv*, tu*)).

 subst_comptype comptype tv* tu*
-1. If comptype is STRUCT, then:
+1. If comptype is some STRUCT, then:
   a.
 Let (STRUCT yt*) be comptype.
   b.
 Return (STRUCT $subst_fieldtype(yt, tv*, tu*)*).
-2. If comptype is ARRAY, then:
+2. If comptype is some ARRAY, then:
   a.
 Let (ARRAY yt) be comptype.
   b.
 Return (ARRAY $subst_fieldtype(yt, tv*, tu*)).
-3. Assert: Due to validation, comptype is FUNC.
+3. Assert: Due to validation, comptype is some FUNC.
 4. Let (FUNC ft) be comptype.
 5. Return (FUNC $subst_functype(ft, tv*, tu*)).